MrBounty/ZipponData/README.md

 ZipponData is a library developped in the context of [ZipponDB](https://github.com/MrBounty/ZipponDB/tree/v0.1.3).

-The library intent to create a simple way to store data and parse data from a file in the most efficient way possible.
+The library intent to create a simple way to store and parse data from a file in the most efficient and fast way possible.

 There is 8 data type available in ZipponData: